CMPUT301F14T02/Agora/README.md

 Code Reuse
 ====
-1. Abrahm Hindle's Student Picker app used as a guideline for MVC, singletons, and storyboarding.
+1. Abrahm Hindle's Student Picker app used as a guideline for MVC, singletons, storyboarding, and UML.
 2. [loopj library](http://loopj.com/android-async-http/) used for asynchronous HTTP requests to ElasticSearch and our server